AldebaranHere/glorious-goals-shop/README.md

 4. After this, the core HTML pages of the website should work.
 At this point, it lacks style, so I continued to use CSS to make my HTML website look better.
 I then continued to style the HTML pages of my website so it looks better for the users.

+## Assignment 6

+# What is the difference between synchronous request and asynchronous request?

+I think the key difference between synchronous requests and asynchronous requests is that synchronous requests prevent the DOM or browser from executing following codes until the server responds whereas asynchronous requests will let the DOM or browser execute requests simultaneously.
+[9]

+# How does AJAX work in Django (request–response flow)?

+Django is server-side while AJAX is client-side.
+In general, a request or call is made to the website and then AJAX does it.
+If the request is successful, then AJAX will retrieve data relevant to the request.
+However, if the request fails, AJAX will execute a different function.
+[10]

+# What are the advantages of using AJAX compared to regular rendering in Django?

+Django is actually synchronous and AJAX is asynchrounous.
+AJAX brings benefits such as improving performance, speeding up response times, enabling asynchronous calls and more.
+[12]

+# How do you ensure security when using AJAX for Login and Register features in Django?

+In Django, ensuring security can be done by adding csrf_token.
+Other than that, developers should also be aware of common HTTP status codes so they write the correct status code in AJAX so that AJAX performs the correct logic.

+# How does AJAX affect user experience (UX) on websites?

+The benefit of AJAX in terms of user experience on websites is that AJAX allows website to update parts of a page without having to refresh the whole page.

 # Sources

 1: https://docs.djangoproject.com/en/5.2/topics/auth/default/#django.contrib.auth.forms.AuthenticationForm